Political Science (AA-T Degree A0345)

 Humanities and Social Sciences Division

 Political Science introduces students to political science theories and methodologies used in the scientific study of political institutions and behavior.
-The Associate in Arts in Political Science for Transfer degree will provide students with the foundational knowledge necessary to identify research and statistical methods appropriate to political science, to compare and contrast the major theoretical perspectives in political science, and synthesize the analysis of institutions and individuals.
-The Associate in Arts in Political Science for Transfer degree is designed to assist students in seamlessly transferring to a CSU major in Political Science.
+The Associate in Arts in Political Science for Transfer degree will provide students with the foundational knowledge necessary to identify research and statistical methods appropriate to political science, to compare and contrast the major theoretical perspectives in political science and synthesize the analysis of institutions and individuals.
+The Associate in Arts in Political Science for Transfer degree is designed to assist students in seamlessly transferring to a California State University to major in Political Science.

-To earn an associate degree for transfer, a student must complete 60 semester units that are eligible for transfer to a CSU that consist of: IGETC pattern or CSU GE breadth and a major of at least 18 units.
-Students must have a minimum GPA of 2.0 in all CSU-transferable coursework to receive an associate degree for transfer and all courses in the major must be completed with a C or better.
+To earn an associate degree for transfer a student must complete 60 semester units that are eligible for transfer to a CSU that consist of Cal-GETC pattern and a major of at least 18 units.
+Students must have a minimum GPA of 2.0 in all CSU transferable coursework to receive an associate degree for transfer and all courses in the major must be completed with a C or better.
+A “P” (Pass) grade is also an acceptable grade for courses in the major if the course is taken on a Pass or No Pass basis.
 Students earning an associate degree for transfer will not be required to complete any other local graduation requirements.

 Required Courses